Board of Directors

 Mr. Ramos received his Bachelor of Science Degree in Chemical Engineering from San Luis Potosi State University.
 He also has a Masters of Business Administration and a Masters in Human Resources from Chihuahua State University.

-He currently lives in Tucson, Arizona with his wife Soledad.
+He is now retired and currently lives in Tucson, Arizona with his wife Soledad.
 They have two daughters.

 Mr. Ramos is an avid hiker, bicyclist and outdoorsman.
 He has climbed Pico de Orizaba (18,493 ft) and Popocatepetl (17,930 ft) in Mexico and has participated in the El Tour de Tucson – Platinum division.

 Mr. Ramos was instrumental in leading Asarco back into profitability while increasing productivity at its operations, maximizing the potential of its properties and emphasizing concentrated efforts on safety and environmental compliance.
 His motto: “Do it Safe, Do it Right!”